About Field Trips and Farm Visits

 Scheduling Your Field Trip

-Price depends on how long the field trip lasts, how many participants, what type of activity, and if ANV will be providing snacks from the farm.
+$200 is our base price, but are flexible depending on how long the field trip lasts, how many participants, what type of activity, and if ANV will be providing snacks from the farm.

 Possible Field Trip Focus Topics Include: